MATRIX30/alx-airbnb-database/database-adv-script/optimization_report.md

--- Optimized query: Select only needed columns and ensure indexes exist on join/filter columns
+-- Optimized query: Select only needed columns, ensure indexes exist, and use WHERE/AND clauses for filtering

 -- Recommended indexes (run once, not part of the SELECT query):
 -- CREATE INDEX idx_booking_user_id ON Booking(user_id);